MHenderson/homepage/content/post/2020-05-03-handwriting-to-text-with-vision-api-and-r/index.md

 # Extracting handwriting from a single image

 In this section
-and the following ones
+and subsequent sections
-I’ll make use of some images
-of my own handwriting.
+I will make use of several images of my own handwriting.

-So I can compare
+So you can compare
 the output
 of Vision API
 against a known text